Are you an unappreciated mom? Do you ever feel like you are just the maid?

 It only takes me five minutes to put the clothes away after he comes home, but those five minutes are noticed.

 One day a week my husband and I trade places.
-He is supposed to be taking care of things on the home front, and I have an opportunity to go into the office.
+He is supposed to be taking care of things on the home front, and I have an opportunity to leave and get my stuff done.

 I often find myself trying to make sure that all of the laundry is caught up and the house is all in top shape before his day so that all he has to do is tend to the children.
 Consequently, he has a flawed understanding of my typical day.